MarginResearch/mikrotik_authentication/README.md

 ### Winbox
 Simply execute `python3 winbox_server.py -d <path to user.dat> -a <address>` to start a Winbox server.
 The repo includes an example `user.dat` file for the credentials `admin : ` (password is blank).
 Connect to the server on port 8291 using the Winbox client program or the Winbox.exe program itself.
 The multi-threaded server authenticates and prints decrypted messages received from any of the clients.
 The program also contains a single "mock" response to the first default Winbox.exe request to demonstrate successful encryption and decryption.

-Execute `python3 winbox.py -t <target address> -u <username> [-p <password>]` to demonstrate Winbox client functionality, or leverage the Winbox API to send custom messages to the server.
+Execute `python3 winbox.py -a <server address> -u <username> [-p <password>]` to demonstrate Winbox client functionality, or leverage the Winbox API to send custom messages to the server.
 The default password, if omitted, is blank.
 Below is an example of the client API.

 ```python
 import winbox